I can’t think without AI anymore — Is that Dependence?

 Answer

-In Decision-Making and Digital Systems 2026 (n=358), 53% reported high independence without AI, while 15% reported low independence.
+In HCI data, 53% of people report high independence without AI, while 15% report low independence.

 This suggests that most people in this sample still feel capable of thinking and making decisions without AI, even if they use it regularly.